Questions

 Base-10 is used in most modern civilizations and was the most common system for ancient civilizations, most likely because humans have 10 fingers.
 Some other civilizations used different number bases.
 For example, the Mayans used base-20, possibly from counting both fingers and toes.

-READ ALSO: What is the format of SHA512?
+READ ALSO: What is social constructs?

 Why is Danish counting weird?